fusioncharts/dev_centre_docs/getting-started/plain-javascript/install-using-plain-javascript.md

     </tr>
 </table>

-* **FusionCharts CJS module (`deprecated`)** - This module is the traditional FusionCharts library which does not allow you to selectively load charts.
-If you want to use an angular gauge you have to include the entire `fusionwidgets` module.
+* **FusionCharts CJS module (`deprecated`)** - This module is the traditional FusionCharts library which does not allow you to load charts and features selectively.
+If you want to use an angular gauge, you have to include the entire `fusionwidgets` module.

-The installation of both the module is shown below:
+The installation steps for both the module are shown below:

 <div class="code-wrapper">
 <ul class="code-tabs extra-tabs">